JustinApplegate/ctf-tools/README.md

 ## Steg_Brute
 This python script is used to brute force the steghide command.
 It can do brute force or use a dictionary file.

+## Sublist3r and Subbrute
+Sublist3r is a Python script that collects a list of possible subdomains from multiple online sources, and natively includes the subbrute script, which can be used to brute force enumerate subdomains not listed anywhere.